oknakfm/GOC/README.md

 While [1] provides a greedy and optimistic approach to clustering (GOC) and applies GOC to the synthetic datasets (whose true clusters are known), [2] further applies GOC to real-world orbital action datasets of stars.
 Please see [1] for further details of these synthetic datasets and experimental results.

 [1] A. Okuno and K. Hattori.
-"A Greedy and Optimistic Approach to Clustering with a Specified Uncertainty of Covariates", arXiv:xxxx.xxxx <br>
+"A Greedy and Optimistic Approach to Clustering with a Specified Uncertainty of Covariates", <a href="https://arxiv.org/abs/2204.08205">arXiv:2204.08205</a> <br>
-[2] K. Hattori et al. "Optimisitic clustering: An application to astronomy", arXiv:xxxx.xxxx <br>
+[2] K. Hattori et al. "Optimisitic clustering: An application to astronomy", in prep. <br>

 ## BiBTeX Citation
 For the use of these datasets, prease cite our papers [1] and [2] with the following BiBTeX entries: